capacitor-community/intune/website/docs/android-installation.md

 ## Android Installation

-The following instructions are for [Capacitor](https://capacitorjs.com/) only.
-For Cordova instructions, follow the [./cordova](Cordova install guide).

 ### Configuring Gradle Plugin

 On Android, the Intune App SDK functions by wrapping key Android API classes with Intune-managed ones, using a Gradle plugin to replace Android API class references at build time.
 This Gradle plugin must be manually configured in your app to enable Intune MAM features in your app.

-To start, open your Capacitor app in Android Studio using one of the following commands:
+To start, open your app in Android Studio.

+If using Capacitor, run one of the following commands.
+If using Cordova, manually open your `platforms/android` folder in Android Studio.

 ```shell
 npx cap open android